MichalOpoka/ecfr/cfr/title-14-Aeronautics-Space/chapter-II-Office-Secretary-Department-Transportation-Aviation-Proceedings/subchapter-A-Economic-Regulations/part-241-Uniform-System-Accounts-Reports-Large-Certificated-Air-Carriers/subjectgroup-ECFRd1647f2613d1290-Profit-Loss-Classification/section-12.md

 (c) This account shall be subdivided as follows by all air carrier groups:

-14.1 *Associated companies - gross revenues.*14.2 *Outside - gross revenues.*14.3 *Associated companies - depreciation expense.*14.4 *Associated companies - other expense.*14.5 *Outside - depreciation expense.*14.6 *Outside - other expense.*[ER-755, 37 FR 19726, Sept.
+14.1 *Associated companies—gross revenues.*14.2 *Outside—gross revenues.*14.3 *Associated companies—depreciation expense.*14.4 *Associated companies—other expense.*14.5 *Outside—depreciation expense.*14.6 *Outside—other expense.*[ER-755, 37 FR 19726, Sept.
 21, 1972, as amended by ER-980, 42 FR 37, Jan.
 3, 1977]16 Substitute (replacement) Service.

 (a) Record here revenues from and expenses related to substitute service.
 This account shall include as revenues all monies received from substitute carriers and as expense all monies paid to substitute carriers.